stopopol/deims_documentation/source/site.rst

 Go to the tab "Name And General Description".
 At the bottom of the page you will find the upload form.
 Select one or multiple images and upload them.

-Adding a new network/project
+Adding a new network/project/RIs
 ========================================
-New networks or projects can't be added by users.
-Please contact us if you want your network/project to be added.
+New networks, RIs or projects can't be added by users.
+Please contact us if you want your network/project/RI to be added.

-Publishing content
+Site Completeness Measure
 =======================================
-Until you "publish" your site it won't be visible the other users than you.
-You can publish your content by editing your site and hitting the "publish" button at the bottom of the form.

-You can find all of your sites, both published and unpublished under Edit/Site/My sites
+DEIMS-SDR will provide you with a status bar indicating how complete your site record is.
+These are the fields that are currently used to calculate said completeness.

+**Name and Description**

+- Site Name
+- General Site Description
+- Purpose of site

+**Contact Details**

+- Site Manager

+**Metadata Details**

+- Metadata provider

+**Geographic characteristics**

+- Centroid Coordinates
+- Country
+- Elevation (From)
+- Elevation (To)
+- Size (in hectares)

+**Ecosystem and Environmental Characteristics**

+- Air Temperature: Average Annual
+- Biome
+- Ecosystem and Land Use
+- Precipitation Annual

+**Network Affiliation**

+- Affiliation

+**Site Classification**

+- Site Type (Spatial Design)

+**Status and History**

+- Site Status
+- Year Established

+**Focus, Design and Scale of Site**

+- Parameters
+- Research Topics
+- Scale of Observation
+- Design of Observation
+- Scale of Experiments
+- Design of Experiments

+**Infrastructure and Operation**

+- Accessible All Year
+- Permanent Power Supply
+- Permanent Operation

+**Data Sharing Policy**

+- Data storage location

+**Highly recommended, yet not mandatory**

+- Short name
+- Site Boundaries
+- GEO-BON Biome

+It is nevertheless recommended to provide more than the listed information

 Setting a site to inactive
 ===============================================
 Set the field "site status" to "abandoned/inactive".
 A new field will appear where you can indicate when the site closed down.
+As soon as you set a site to inactive, it will be excluded from all search results and maps.

 .. image:: _images/site_inactive.png